 Prior to an operation a joint discussion will allow us to select the right attack type to be used in the simulation.
 It could be a malicious or disgruntled internal employee, a foreign actor solely operating off the Internet, or an actor capable of bringing an in-person visit to one of your corporate locations.
 With our multiple years' of experience we will gladly help you putting together the most effective approach.

 While the operation is ongoing our team will vigorously put the detection and reaction capabilities of your organization to the test.
-However, our target is not to push you in checkmate position directly, and be able to show this in a flashy presentation how we managed to plant flags on all your targets without being noticed.
+However, our target is not to push you in checkmate position directly, and to show you in a flashy presentation how we managed to plant flags on all your targets without being noticed.
 No, our operation is successful when we have engaged in a challenging game of chess with your organization.
 After having secured our positions we will leave deliberate tracks by dropping a few stitches here and there.
 Very subtle, or really loud when necessary.
 So we can witness the things you detect and how you anticipate to our moves.
 Exactly this makes Red Teaming an invaluable and informative training for your organization.

 The entire operation will be accurately recorded from beginning to end.
 This recording can be replayed at any moment during the process during the post-operation evaluation for your team.
 Step by step we analyze every move that took place within the operation/timeline.
 A detailed report will outline all resulting attention points and to-the-point recommendations.